OM2P: Offline Multi-Agent Mean-Flow Policy: Experiments

 \subsection{Ablation Study}

-We perform ablation studies to investigate two key aspects: the sensitivity of critical hyperparameters and the impact of core components within OM\textsuperscript{2}P. First, we examine the role of the mixing coefficient $\eta$, which balances the behavior cloning (BC) loss and the Q-learning objective.
+We perform ablation studies to investigate these key aspects: the sensitivity of critical hyperparameters, the isolated contributions of core components within OM\textsuperscript{2}P, the robustness across dataset sizes, and the scalability to large numbers of agents.

+\paragraph{Hyperparameters.} We examine the role of the mixing coefficient $\eta$, which balances the behavior cloning (BC) loss and the Q-learning objective.
 Figure~\ref{fig:ablationstudy_qweight} presents the performance of our method across four datasets in the MPE World task under varying $\eta$ values.
 The results indicate that $\eta$ is a crucial hyperparameter that must be tuned in accordance with the quality of the offline dataset to achieve optimal results.
 Notably, small $\eta$ values lead to suboptimal learning due to insufficient Q-value guidance, while moderate to large values (e.g., $10^3$) consistently deliver stronger performance, particularly on high-quality datasets.
 This underscores the importance of properly calibrating $\eta$ to strike a balance between policy imitation and reward-driven optimization.

-To assess the contribution of each key component in OM\textsuperscript{2}P, we conduct modular ablations by systematically removing or modifying core elements of the framework.
+\paragraph{Ablation on different components.} To assess the contribution of each key component in OM\textsuperscript{2}P, we conduct modular ablations by systematically removing or modifying core elements of the framework.
 Specifically, we evaluate three simplified variants: using only the Q-learning objective (removing the BC term), using only behavior cloning (removing the value-guided objective), and replacing the general timestep distribution with a uniform distribution.
 As shown in Figure~\ref{fig:ablationstudy_component}, each ablation leads to a noticeable drop in performance compared to the full OM\textsuperscript{2}P. These results collectively demonstrate that the synergy among all components—Q supervision, BC guidance, and timestep reweighting—is critical to realizing the full potential of OM\textsuperscript{2}P.

+\paragraph{Robustness across dataset scales.} To further evaluate the robustness of our method, we conduct ablation studies on different sizes of offline datasets under the \textit{World} task expert dataset.
+As shown in Table~\ref{tab:dataset_ablation}, OM\textsuperscript{2}P consistently maintains high performance even when the dataset size is significantly reduced, demonstrating strong robustness and data efficiency in offline MARL.